shwetajoshi-15/discoAnt/README.md

 - tested on conda v4.12.0

 ## Prepare FASTA files in a folder
-All the sample files should be in FASTA format (.fa)
+All the sample files (pass-reads only) should be in FASTA format (.fa)

 ## Setting up discoAnt